Monday, February 29, 2016

 Sunday, February 7, 2016

-Dr. Z - Three Parts To My Soul (1971 uk, cult extreme prog rock, japan extra tracks remaster)
+Dr. Z - Three Parts To My Soul (1971 uk, cult extreme voodoo prog rock, 2001 japan extra tracks remaster)

 In its original vinyl form, Dr. Z's Three Parts to My Soul rates among the most valuable British prog albums of all time.
 But it is a rarity among such rarities in that it is also as good as a high three-figure value leaves you hoping it would be.
 Dr. Z was discovered by Nirvana UK frontman Patrick Campbell-Lyons, who is also credited as executive producer on the album.
 But Three Parts could not be further from its mentor's taste for eclectic airiness.
 The dominant mood is of percussive keyboards, alternately majestic and militaristic, the sound, if you like, of a Keith Emerson harpsichord concerto if Carl Palmer matched him note for note on a kettle drum.
 The vocals, meanwhile, have that kind of bellowed edge of conviction which makes every lyric resonate like a profoundly meaningful motto.